"The life you have led does not need to be the only life you have." -Anna Quindlen

 Touchstones

 Despite my modest review below, there were some really great lines in this book.
-I don’t have much to expound upon them, except to say that they fell roughly along three themes.
+They fell roughly along three themes.

 Theme 1: Luxury and Work